 Test Steps: Similar to above but omit the email field.

-Add user fails by OAGi admin developer due to duplicate username and ensuring the username is case insensitive
+Add user fails by OAGi admin developer due to duplicate username and ensuring the username is case insensitive (Pass in both cases, sensitive/insensitive, with an error message; 'TestUser 06125485' username is already used.)

 Requirement document reference: Section 5.1.1